SeanNeedham/PixelPlay-Analytics/README.md

 The following limitations should be considered when interpreting the analysis:

--The dashboard supports performance monitoring, comparison and identifying areas for further investigation.
+The dashboard supports performance monitoring, comparison and identifying areas for further investigation.
 However, the available data cannot establish the causes of the revenue decline or refunds, assess product profitability, or evaluate marketing efficiency.
 Recommendations are therefore presented as areas to investigate or test rather than guaranteed outcomes.

 - Orders with missing or invalid purchase dates could not be included in time-based analysis.